-Legislation on Cannabis in Italy
+Legislation of Cannabis in Italy

 Is it legal to possess and consume cannabis in Italy?

 In 2014, Law 79 identified cannabis as one of the least dangerous narcotic substances.
-Possession of cannabis can result in the suspension of the driver's license or its loss, which can range from one to three months for cannabis and from two to twelve months for more potent drugs.
+Possession of marijuana can result in the suspension of the driver’s license or its loss, which can range from one to three months for weed and from two to twelve months for more potent drugs.
 Generally, offenders with no prior convictions receive a warning and a formal request to refrain from consuming cannabis.

 In 2016, the legislation changed to allow and regulate hemp production, leading to an increase in the sale of “cannabis light” in stores.
 However, its consumption remains illegal under current legislation.